streeter/facebook-aperture-exporter/README.markdown

 * Growl notifications
 * Choose whether to use the Title or Description from each photo to use as the photo's caption on Facebook (currently uses the title).
 * Add a tag to all uploaded photos
-* Sparkle automatic updates
+* [Added] Sparkle automatic updates

 ## Usage and Installation
-1. Download the <a href="https://github.com/downloads/streeter/facebook-aperture-exporter/FacebookExporter.ApertureExport.zip">plugin from github</a>.
+1. Download the <a href="https://github.com/streeter/facebook-aperture-exporter/downloads">plugin from github</a>.
 2. After downloading, put the plugin in the directory `~/Library/Application Support/Aperture/Plug-Ins/Export`.
 If the `Plug-Ins` and / or `Export` directories do not exist, create them.
 3. If Aperture is running, restart it.
 4. Select the versions to export, choose `File -> Export -> FacebookExporter...`